Prenatal & Postpartum Physio

-Mastitis is an inflammation and associated infection of the breast tissue, typically caused by a plugged milk duct.
+Mastitis is inflammation and associated infection of the breast tissue, typically caused by a plugged milk duct.
 Research has shown, therapeutic ultrasound treatments can be effective in treating mastitis.
-Our physiotherapists are able to use therapeutic ultrasound to treat the clogged ducts and prevent it from reoccurring.
+Our physiotherapists are able to use therapeutic ultrasound to treat the clogged ducts and prevent them from reoccurring.

-*** Please bring babe to your visit with you to nurse immediately after the ultrasound treatment.
+*** Please bring the babe to your visit with you to the nurse immediately after the ultrasound treatment.
 You must be on antibiotics for a minimum of 24 hours prior to your visit.

 Return to Exercise

 Without a doubt, the most common question our team gets from new Mamas, is when can I start exercising again?
 The answer to this requires an individualized assessment and gradual return.
-Just like after any injury or prolonged absence from activity, a slow, controlled and supervised plan is required tailored to your individual needs.
+Just like after an injury or prolonged absence from activity, a slow, controlled, and the supervised plan is required tailored to your individual needs.

 Taking care of a newborn (or 2) can be exhausting and can lead to stress and overuse injuries.
 Common concerns are:

 Neck pain, back pain, and tension headaches from feeding positioning

 Wrist pain/Carpal tunnel syndrome or DeQuarvain's tenosynovitis from holding or carrying a baby